Your dog must be registered by the time it is three months old. From the age of three months, fee rates are calculated proportionally for the year.

-Registration forms will be sent out by mid-June and your payment is required by the 1st of August.
+Registration forms are posted out by mid-June and your payment is required by the 1st of August.
 If you register on time, you will be charged at a discounted rate.

 To register your dog, you can come into the Council building at Upper Hutt, or if you wish to pay via the internet, please refer to the fees and payment information below.
 Once your registration form has been received and payment made your dog/s tag will be posted to you.
 Please allow up to 2 weeks to receive your tag/s.

 When you register your dog the following information about the dog and the dogs owner will be required:

 Dog tags are issued after we have received your completed registration form and payment.
 You will be sent out a disc or tag, depending on what your received last year if you would like to change your preference let us know by calling (04) 527 2169 or email email@example.com.
 Replacement discs can also be purchased for $3.00.

 If you are a new dog owner, you may be eligible for a pro-rata rate, depending on when your dog needs to be registered by.
 Please contact us on (04) 527 2169 to find out how much it will cost you to register your dog if part way through the dog registration year.